 7. CBD to reduce inflammation and pain, improving recovery times

-Let me explain what the Venga CBD edible products do, and why I use them.
+Let me explain what CBD edible products like the ones from Venga CBD do, and why I use them.
 Venga also makes a Recovery Balm which isn’t nutrition which I’ll talk about it in the Recovery section below.

 Aid Station CBD Gummies for intense speed workouts and endurance training.